hello-robot/stretch_tutorials/example_4.md

 import rospy
 from visualization_msgs.msg import Marker
 ```
 You need to import rospy if you are writing a ROS Node.
 Import the `Marker` type from the visualization_msgs.msg package.
-This import is required to publish a Marker, which will be visualized in RViz.
+This import is required to publish a `Marker`, which will be visualized in RViz.

 ```python
 self.pub = rospy.Publisher('balloon', Marker, queue_size=10)
 ```
-This section of code defines the talker's interface to the rest of ROS. pub = rospy.Publisher("balloon", Twist, queue_size=1) declares that your node is publishing to the */ballon* topic using the message type *Twist*.
+This section of code defines the talker's interface to the rest of ROS. `pub = rospy.Publisher("balloon", Twist, queue_size=1)` declares that your node is publishing to the */ballon* topic using the message type `Twist`.

 ```python